Building Your Own SoC#

 design = 'sky130_sram_2k'

-lib = siliconcompiler.Library(chip, design)
+lib = siliconcompiler.Library(design)

-lib.set('output', stackup, 'gds', 'sram/sky130_sram_2kbyte_1rw1r_32x512_8.gds')
+lib.set('output', stackup, 'gds',

-lib.set('output', stackup, 'lef', 'sram/sky130_sram_2kbyte_1rw1r_32x512_8.lef')
+lib.set('output', stackup, 'lef',

-lib.set('output', stackup, 'gds', True, field='copy')
+lib.set('output', 'blackbox', 'verilog', True, field='copy')

 return lib